-- The Low-Income Energy Assistance Program (LIHEAP) can provide a grant to offset the costs of cooling and heating your home.
+- The Low-Income Home Energy Assistance Program (LIHEAP) can provide money to offset the costs of cooling and heating your home.
 The other assistance option LIHEAP offers is to increase the energy efficiency of your home.
 LIHEAP works alongside the Weatherization Assistance Program (WAP) to replace seals on doors and windows, fix broken air conditioners or heaters and install proper insulation.

-- Utility company programs are offered by electricity providers.
+- Utility company programs are offered by utility providers.
 These programs help customers create a payment plan that suits their income.
 While certain plans include paying a fixed utility bill rate for more efficient budgeting each month, you can also take your current balance and distribute a small portion to future bills for ease of payment.
 However, be mindful that each company offers its own programs, which have different requirements and terms.
-In many instances, speaking with a customer service representative is the best option.
+In many instances, speaking with a customer service representative is a good option.

 How to Get Help Paying For Groceries